dmitrijsk/node2vec/README.md

 ## Clustering

+### Introduction

+Clustering of nodes with emphasis on either homophily or structural equivalencein node2vec
     * Under the *homophily* hypothesis nodes that are highly interconnected and belong to similar network clusters or communities should be embedded closely together
       (e.g., nodes *s1* and *u* in Figure 1 belong to the same network community)
     * Under the *structural equivalence assumption* nodes that have similar structural roles in networks should be embedded closely together.